Question Type: Button Group

 The Button Group question type supports the following data types:

-Free Text Email URL Phone Number Integer Decimal Currency
+Free Text | URL | Phone Number | Integer | Decimal | Currency | ||

-• Integer, Decimal, and Currency: Use one of these data types if the answer needs to be used in a calculation or aggregation later in the form.
-Note: In order to calculate a score using button group questions, such as for an inspection form, you must use a numeric data type.
+Integer, Decimal, and Currency: Use one of these numeric data types if the answer will be used in a calculation or aggregation later in the form.

 Restrictions